daniele-salvagni/aws-sdk-esp8266/README.md

 ![esp8266-wiring](https://github.com/daniele-salvagni/aws-sdk-esp8266/blob/master/docs/wiring.png)

-*Wiring diagram for the ESP-01 module, note that GPIO0 needs to be shorted to ground and restarted to flash a new Firmware.*
+*Wiring diagram for the ESP-01 module, note that GPIO0 needs to be shorted to ground and restarted to flash a new Firmware.
+The module needs to be powered by an external 3.3v supply.*

 #### Step 1: Setting up the DynamoDB Table